 Share the Plate

 One mechanism UCH has for connecting with other organizations is Share the Plate.
-A different partner organization each month receives half of the undesignated gifts collected in the offering plate during Sunday morning worship.
-In 2017, UCH gave away a total of $10,624 to our Share the Plate partners.
+A different partner organization each month receives the full total of undesignated gifts collected in the offering plate during Sunday morning worship.
+In 2020, UCH delivered over $14,000 to our Share the Plate partners.

 Gather the Spirit for Justice